AI Workflow Automation Platform | Kissflow Workflow Tools of 2026

 Too many approvals or too few?
 It’s always a balance of more control or more flow.
 Senior leaders like to be kept in the loop, but they can also be a logjam point for your process.

 Solution?
 You can still keep them in the know with a simple workflow optimization trick.
-Just tweak their approval steps and configure the workflow to send them email notifications for important steps of the process.
+Just tweak their approval steps and configure the workflow to send them email notifications for important steps of the process with an approval workflow software.
 They can jump in when available and give insight into important points.